Antibody Drug Conjugates Q&A: A Novel Approach to Drug Delivery in Oncology

 What are the advantages of ADCs over conventional drug delivery methods?

-ADCs have several advantages over conventional drug delivery methods.
-First, ADCs can deliver a higher dose of a cytotoxic agent to tumor cells, while reducing the exposure and toxicity to normal cells.
-This is because the antibody acts as a homing device that guides the drug to the tumor cells, and the linker acts as a gatekeeper that releases the drug only inside the tumor cells.
-This way, an ADC can reach a higher therapeutic index, which is the ratio of the effective dose to the toxic dose.
-Second, ADCs can overcome some of the resistance mechanisms that tumor cells develop to evade conventional drugs.
-This is because an ADC can bypass some of the barriers that prevent the drug from reaching the tumor cells, such as the blood-brain barrier, the tumor microenvironment, and the efflux pumps.
-Moreover, an ADC can target multiple pathways that are involved in tumor growth and survival, such as apoptosis, angiogenesis, and cell cycle.
+Antibody drug conjugates offer several advantages over conventional oncology drug delivery approaches.
+First, ADCs can deliver a higher dose of a cytotoxic agent directly to tumor cells while reducing exposure and toxicity to normal cells.
+This is because the antibody acts as a homing device that guides the drug to tumor cells, while the linker acts as a gatekeeper that releases the drug only inside those targeted cells.
+This targeted delivery allows an ADC to reach a higher therapeutic index, which is the ratio of the effective dose to the toxic dose.

 What are the main challenges and limitations of ADCs in terms of finding the optimal combination of antibody, linker, and drug?